 • Forces of Global Change

 Forces of Global Change, required of all boys in Class IV, begins in the 1500s, focusing first on the interaction between the peoples of the Atlantic World (comprising Africa, the Americas, and Europe); secondly on the peoples of the Indo-Pacific World (comprising East Asia, Southeast Asia and the Indian Subcontinent, the Middle East, East Africa, and Oceania); and finally on the global interaction of all areas in the late-19th, 20th and 21st centuries.
 The course seeks to provide students with an awareness of the uniqueness of cultures in different parts of the world while understanding the interactions and interconnectedness of different civilizations across hemispheres and the globe.
 For each region, students will focus on how regions are politically organized, major religions, intellectual developments, and the visual arts and architecture.
-In addition to skills development in crafting essays, documented papers, and oral presentations, students research, produce, and orally defend a model or reproduction of a building (or group of buildings), historical scene, work of art, artifact from anywhere in the world, or piece of music, making deep and explicit connections to historical themes or ideas from the course, analyzing artistic principles and concepts, and applying rhetorical skills.
+In addition to skills development in crafting essays, documented papers, and oral presentations, students research, produce, and orally defend a model or reproduction of a building (or group of buildings), historical scene, work of art or artifact from anywhere in the world (or compose an original piece of music), making deep and explicit connections to historical themes or ideas from the course, analyzing artistic principles and concepts, and applying rhetorical skills.

-World Religions, Philosophies, and Multigenerational Histories is an elective for members of Class III.
-As complex features of history, religions and philosophies deal with life’s big questions and can inform people’s sense of morality in positive ways, but they can also interact with changing social systems and political ideologies with harrowing historical consequences.
-In this course, documentary videos provide the 30,000 foot view of the Communist Revolution in China, apartheid in South Africa, the plight of refugees in war-torn Iraq, and the dislocation of indigenous people in the U.S. and Canada.
+Honors World Religions, Philosophies, and Multigenerational Histories is an honors elective open only to members of Class III.
+As complex features of history, religions and philosophies deal with life’s big questions and can inform people’s sense of morality in positive ways, but they can also interact with changing social systems and political ideologies to produce harrowing historical consequences.
+In this course, documentary videos provide a 30,000 foot view of the modern history of China, apartheid in South Africa, the plight of refugees in war-torn Iraq, and the dislocation of indigenous people in North America.
 This sets the stage for reading multigenerational, family histories that make the period accessible and observable as different generations of the same family respond to historical change across time.
-The study of Taoism, Buddhism, Confucianism, Islam, and Native American religion exposes students to the richness of world religions and philosophies as a subject of study, and the family histories of 21st century authors Trevor Noah, Thaer Abdallah, Richard Wagamese, and Scott Tong make the lived experience of their families relatable, and the history itself unforgettable.
+The study of Buddhism, Confucianism, Taoism, Islam, Christianity, and Native American spirituality exposes students to the richness of religions and philosophies as a subject of study, and the family histories of 21st-century authors Scott Tong, Trevor Noah, Thaer Abdallah, and Richard Wagamese make the lived experience of their families relatable, and the history itself unforgettable.
 Methods for exploring one’s own family history receive particular emphasis in this course, including a capstone podcast project in lieu of a final exam.

 • História dos E.U.A.

 Required of all boys and taken in either Class I or Class II, this course is designed to develop historically literate citizens with an empathetic understanding of the complexity of the American experience as well as a love for the critical study of our nation’s past.
 The course focuses on three core themes: 1) constancy and change in economic and social realities; 2) watershed changes in American political life and interpretations of government’s role in protecting life, liberty, and property; and 3) America’s place in the world.
 Students conduct research for a major paper, selecting from topics relevant to one of the course units (as determined by the instructor).
-In the final unit of the course, students undertake an oral history project connected to recent American history.
 Core readings are supplemented with numerous primary source documents.

 • Economics